vidhanbhonsle/Part-2-IBM-Oceania/README.md

 ## Steps

+### Step 0: IDE and project set up
+@vidhan please explain what needs to be done.
+Do they need to create one project in VS Code or multiple projects for Python code and HTML/JS coee?
+Please explain in a step-by-step manner.

 ### Step 1: Python code for Visual Recognition

 install Watson Developer Cloud library -
 - pip install --upgrade "ibm-watson>=4.0.1"

+SA COMMENT: Do people need to create a file anywhere for this?

 ```python
 import json